zavanton123/android-notes/android-internals/10_android_internals.md

 ### Android Kernel modifications:
 - Binder IPC (/dev/binder)

-- OOM Killer (Out Of Memory)
+- Low Memory Killer (LMK) (vs Linus Out Of Memory Killer) (Android LMK score is set in User space)
+(Linux OOM score is set in Kernel space)

-- Wakelocks (put the device into dormant state for battery efficiency)
+- Wakelocks (put the device into dormant state for battery efficiency) (If you need the device to be awake, you acquire the lock) (If you may let the device go to sleep, you release the lock)

 ### 'Init' process
+Executes init.rc
 When the device is turned on, the kernel starts the 'init' process
 - It is the first user space process
 - It is the root of all other processes
+(The Process Id (PID) of init process is always 1)
+- It mounts directories (/dev, /sys, /proc, etc.)
-- It starts daemons: Zygote, adbd, installd, logd
+- It starts daemons: Zygote, adbd, installd, logd, servicemanager

+### Daemon processes
+- installd (install/uninstall apps)
+- adbd (Android Debug Bridge)
+- servicemanager (registers all system services, i.e. ActivityManagerService, etc.)
+- Zygote
+- etc.

 ### Zygote process (daemon)